What Is Depth Psychology? Jung’s Approach to the Unconscious

 The process of analysis varies from school to school.

 In the case of C.G.
-Jung’s analytical psychology, the two primary methods are:
+Jung’s analytical psychology, the two primary methods are used:

 1. Dream analysis